davideger/blog/a_gpt_of_ones_own.md

 | [google/gemma-7b-it](https://huggingface.co/google/gemma-7b-it)    | Gemma \*       | 1    | 7   | 78.3 | 53.52 | 29.19 |      | 24.4 | 17.7 |

 The "frontier models" like Gemini Pro 1.5 are *really good*.
 Like, slight tweaks of Gemini get [a score of 91.1% US Medical Licensing Exam](https://arxiv.org/pdf/2404.18416)  You can be a licensed doctor in the US with a score of [about 60%](https://www.usmle.org/bulletin-information/scoring-and-score-reporting).
 [Llama 3 70b gets 88% on the USMLE](https://ai-assisted-healthcare.com/2024/04/21/llama3-70b-performs-on-par-with-gpt-4-turbo-on-answering-usmle-questions/) while its smaller 8B sibling gets about [66%](https://ai-assisted-healthcare.com/2024/04/21/llama3-70b-performs-on-par-with-gpt-4-turbo-on-answering-usmle-questions/).
 If you need medical advice, do you really want to ask a doctor who barely passed their licensing exam?
+Run the 70B model.

 How about programming ability?
 The final two columns cover that.
 [HumanEval](https://arxiv.org/pdf/2404.14219) was an early basic Python programming test suite, and  HumanEval+MBPP+ Avg is a [much expanded](https://openreview.net/forum?id=1qvx610Cu7) version.
 GSM8K is a set of grade school math word problems.
 From the scores above, you can see: if you need coherent reasoning or the ability to write *good code* use a paid chatbot (Gemini, GPT-4, Claude-Opus) or run Llama 70B.